fancyfinn9/mtanvil/README.md

 * `get_mapblock(world, pos)`: Returns the data of a MapBlock. `pos` should be a tuple of the XYZ coords, eg (5, -4, 18)

 * `set_mapblock(world, pos, data)`: Sets the data of a MapBlock. `data` should be serialized and compressed, see data functions below

+> NOTE: you should ensure that the world is currently not in use by Luanti before writing to it

 * `get_all_mapblocks(world)`: Returns a list of the data of all MapBlocks present in the world file.
 Each list item is a tuple: (X, Y, Z, data)